MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 1. You [create a provisioning policy](create-provisioning-policy.md) to manage who gets access to Cloud PCs.
 The provisioning policies are the engines that build, configure, and make Cloud PCs available to end users.
 Within a policy, you provide details for the network, the [image](device-images.md) used to create each Cloud PC, and a Microsoft Entra user group.
 2. When a user in the Microsoft Entra user group is assigned a Windows 365 license, Windows 365 automatically provisions a Cloud PC for the user.
 This automation has three stages, which are invisible to the administrator.
 For more information on this automated process, see the [Details of the automated provisioning process article](automated-provisioning-steps.md).
-3. Once provisioned, the end user can then sign in to the Windows Cloud PC from anywhere.
+3. After provisioning, the end user can then sign in to the Windows Cloud PC from anywhere.

 ## Provisioning policy objects